-In~\cite{miller2020peaksafety} the authors are interested in computing an upper bound of the peaks optimal value for the continuous case.
-The techniques used is based on Sums-Of-Squares (SOS) and Linear Matrix Inequalities (LMI) formulations (the interested reader can consult~\cite{Lasserre_2015} for those subjects).
-The same goal motivates the authors of~\cite{ahiyevich2018upper} and, as they limit their study to linear system and norm objective functions, they directly use semidefinite programming (see~\cite{ben2001lectures} for further details on the subject).
-The reference~\cite{ahmadi2024robust} cannot be fairly compared due to the presence of the additional constraint.
-Moreover, again, the studied systems are linear or piecewise linear and the objective functions are linear.
-The goal of the current paper is to provide the theoretical bases to solve exactly a peaks computation problem in a general way.
+In~\cite{miller2020peaksafety} the authors are interested in computing an upper bound of the peak optimal value for the continuous case.
+The techniques used are based on sum-of-squares (SOS) and linear matrix inequality (LMI) formulations (the interested reader can consult~\cite{Lasserre_2015} for those subjects).
+The same goal motivated the authors of~\cite{ahiyevich2018upper}.
+They limited their study to linear systems and norm objective functions and directly used semidefinite programming (see~\cite{ben2001lectures} for further details on the subject).
+Reference ~\cite{ahmadi2024robust} cannot be fairly compared because of the additional constraint.
+Moreover, the studied systems are linear or piecewise linear, and the objective functions are linear.
+The goal of the current paper is to provide the theoretical bases to solve exactly a peak computation problem in a general way.
 The developments made in this paper can be viewed as a theoretical generalization of works done in~\cite{DBLP:journals/jota/Adje21,adje13052025,adje2025kllyap} and a specialization of~\cite{adje2025maximizationrealsequences} to specific sequences of optimal values arising in peak analysis computations.